nareshbhatia/nextjs-nested-layouts/README.md

 Live demo: https://nextjs-nested-layouts-ruby.vercel.app/

-I created this repo to understand and solve a performance issue when using React Server Components and Client Components in my specific use case.
+I created this repo to understand a performance issue when using only React Client Components on a page (+ App Router).
+It's a list-detail page.
+When I click on different items in the list, the client hits the Next.js server for an RSC Payload on every click.
+I don't understand why.

+I would have assumed that all code for that page should be on the client after the first render, and from then on, the client would not have to load anything from the server.
+Can anyone help me understand this behavior and a potential workaround?

+Please see details below.

 ## My Use Case